 With the uncertainty of stock market fluctuations and the lingering question of when the next bear (down) market may occur, you probably are wondering what to do with your retirement 401K plan investments.
-Add more to your winners, take your profits and run, or do nothing at all?
+Add more to your winners?
+Take your profits and run?
+Or do nothing at all?
 The gravity of making a potentially bad choice can be daunting to most investors.
 Some weary investors make the mistake of “setting it and forgetting it”.
+But that level of fiscal avoidance almost always has a negative impact on your portfolio returns.
 That is why many confused investors are turning to managed accounts in their 401K plans in which they pay a fee to have independent professional investment advisors help make these decisions.
 This is becoming an ever increasingly popular choice.

-In fact, managed accounts have been proven to offer more value to 401K investors.
-A new study¹ shows that those who used managed accounts earned 3.32 percentage points more on average than do-it-yourselfers net of fees.
-That’s probably because of the tendency of investors to chase performance, becoming aggressive when the stock market is doing well and more conservative when the market is down, which leads to buying high and selling low.
+A recent study by MarketWatch shows that those who used managed accounts earned 3.32 percentage points more on average than do-it-yourselfers NET of fees.
+That’s probably because of the tendency of investors to chase performance.
+They become aggressive when the stock market is doing well, and more conservative when the market is down.
+This ultimately leads investors to buying high and selling low.

 Many investors also leave their money in cash, either because it was the default option when they opened their employer 401K and they never changed it or because their unfamiliarity with investing makes them too afraid to do anything else.
 In fact, the Target Date Retirement mutual funds which have become a staple on most employer sponsored 401K plans were inspired as a default placement for new enrollees.
 Target Date Funds not only give investors an easy, no research choice but also help reduce the liability claims towards the plan sponsors when they used to use cash as the default choice.
 But Target Date retirement funds aren’t usually your best choice for maximizing your retirement investment account returns.